top of page

 Introduction

-This article will investigate the merging of fascial layers and kinetic chains with acupuncture points B46, B23, B25, B40, SI3, SI4, and SI6, highlighting their capacity to considerably improve treatment outcomes for conditions such as Degenerative Disc Disease, Osteoarthritis, Sprains and Strains, and Lumbar Spinal Stenosis.
-To optimize results, this treatment approach should be combined with soft tissue and skeletal techniques in conjunction with a regimen of functional exercises.
+This article will explore the integration of fascial layers and kinetic chains with acupuncture points B46, B23, B25, B40, SI3, SI4, and SI6, emphasizing their significant potential to enhance treatment outcomes for conditions like Degenerative Disc Disease, Osteoarthritis, Sprains and Strains, and Lumbar Spinal Stenosis.
+For optimal results, this approach should be combined with soft tissue and skeletal techniques, along with a regimen of functional exercises.

 Fascia